 If you owe a lot of money to the IRS, it can help to have a tax relief company on your side.
 The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 Check out which tax relief company is the best fit for you.

-Other options include borrowing from a 401(k), family member, or home equity line of credit.
+Other options include borrowing from a 401(k), family member, or a home equity line of credit.
 “Usually, those interest rates will beat the IRS,” says Parent.

 Julie Bawden-Davis is a widely published journalist specializing in personal finance and small business.
 She has written 10 books and more than 2,500 articles for a wide variety of national and international publications, including Parade.com, where she has a weekly column.
 In addition to contributing to SuperMoney, her work has appeared in publications such as American Express OPEN Forum, The Hartford and Forbes.